stripe/stripe-ios/README.md

 You can build any of the generated targets as you normally would.

 For more information about Tuist, visit https://tuist.io.

-## Card scanning

-[PaymentSheet](https://stripe.com/docs/payments/accept-a-payment?platform=ios) offers built-in card scanning.
-To enable card scanning, you'll need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "To scan cards").
-Card scanning is supported on devices with iOS 13 or higher.

-You can demo this feature in our [PaymentSheet example app](Example/PaymentSheet%20Example).
-When you run the example app on a device, you'll see a "Scan Card" button when adding a new card.

-## Contributing

-We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
-Please first open an issue describing what you want to build if it is a major change so that we can discuss how to move forward.
-Otherwise, go ahead and open a pull request for minor changes such as typo fixes and one liners.

 ### Running tests